Brian Barnhart: IndyCar race director

 During the 2011 season, Barnhart was criticized by fans, drivers, and owners, and especially Miller for inconsistencies in his role as chief race steward.
 For 2012, Barnhart was repurposed to the role of president of operations and strategy and the next year to vice president of competition.

 For 2015, he was re-appointed by IndyCar as race director.
 Among Barnhart's roles in this position was to give final instructions at each driver's meeting before every race, including the public driver's meeting prior to the 2017 Indianapolis 500.
 He also was given a three-man Stewarding panel that assisted in assessing penalties, instead of being a lone chief steward, as he was through the 2011 season.
 The panel included former drivers Arie Luyendyk and Max Papis.
 Upon his departure after 2017, long-time detractor Robin Miller said, "I have to admit he was damn good as race director."

 Team management/race strategist

 For 2018, Barnhart became the president of Harding Racing and remained in the position as it became Harding Steinbrenner Racing.
 He also served as race strategist for driver Colton Herta, helping the young driver win his third career start.
 When HSR merged with Andretti Autosport for 2020, the parent team retained Herta and Barnhart.

 For 2021 and 2022, Barnhart took a reduced role within Andretti, solely calling strategy for Andretti drivers James Hinchcliffe ('21) and Alexander Rossi ('22).

-For 2023, Barnhart joined Arrow McLaren SP, being named general manager after president Taylor Kiel left the team.
+For 2023, Barnhart joined Arrow McLaren, being named general manager after president Taylor Kiel left the team.
+His move followed that of Rossi's, for whom he would continue to call strategy.

+Barnhart left McLaren after the 2025 season, and joined Rahal Letterman Lanigan Racing as its senior vice president of operations.